-In order for a student to be eligible for participation in athletics through the Ohio High School Athletic Association (OHSAA), the following guidelines should be met:
+In order for a student to be eligible for participation in athletics through the Ohio High School Athletic Association (OHSAA), the following guidelines should be met: (The same set of guidelines must be met for all non-athletic extra-curricular participation.)

 - Be enrolled as a student (all enrollment documents must be submitted; student FACTS account must be in good standing). - High school student-athletes must pass courses totaling five (5) credit hours contributing towards graduation in the grading period immediately preceding the beginning of the season.
 A student-athlete not meeting the OHSAA standard will be ineligible for the entire grading period. - Middle school student-athletes must pass at least 75% of the classes taken in the preceding grading period to be eligible for participation.
-A student-athlete not meeting the OHSAA standard will be ineligible for the entire grading period. - In addition to the credit requirement, students must earn a minimum of a 2.0 GPA each quarter in order to be eligible for athletic participation. - Eligibility for athletics in the first quarter shall be based upon the previous year's fourth quarter. - Changes in athletic eligibility will become effective on the start of the fifth school day after the end of the grading period and will last until five days after the next grading period ends (summer school is not included). - Students not eligible for athletic participation due to academic reasons forfeit the opportunity to continue participation on the team for the duration of the quarter, which means students cannot attend practices, games, tournament games, or participate in any travel opportunities.
+A student-athlete not meeting the OHSAA standard will be ineligible for the entire grading period. - In addition to the credit requirement, students must earn a minimum of a 2.25 GPA each quarter in order to be eligible for athletic participation. - Eligibility for athletics in the first quarter shall be based upon the previous year's fourth quarter. - Changes in athletic eligibility will become effective on the start of the fifth school day after the end of the grading period and will last until five days after the next grading period ends (summer school is not included). - Students not eligible for athletic participation due to academic reasons forfeit the opportunity to continue participation on the team for the duration of the quarter, which means students cannot attend practices, games, tournament games, or participate in any travel opportunities.